-In levers of the second kind, the weight, instead of being at one end, is situated between the power and the power, the difficulty of raising it, instead of being diminished is increased.
+In levers of the third kind, the fulcrum is also at one of the extremities, the weight or resistance at the other, and the power is applied between the fulcrum and the resistance.
+Thus the fulcrum, the weight, and the power, each in its turn, occupies some part of the lever between its extremities.
+But in this third kind of lever, the weight being further from the centre of motion than the power, the difficulty of raising it, instead of being diminished is increased.
 Levers of this description are used when the object is to produce great velocity.
 The aim of mechanics, in general, is to gain force by exchanging it for time; but it is sometimes desirable to produce great velocity by an expenditure of force.
 The treddle of the common turning lathe affords an example of a lever of the third kind employed in gaining time, or velocity, at the expense of force.
-A man, in raising a long ladder perpendicularly against a wall, cannot place his hands on the upper part of the ladder; the powrv therefore, is necessarily placed nearer the fulcrum than the weight, for the hands are the power, the ground, the fulcrum, and the ladder, the weight, which, in this, as well as in the door, may be considered as collected in the centre of gravity of the ladder, about half way up it, and consequently beyond the point where the hands are applied.
+A man, in raising a long ladder perpendicularly against a wall, cannot place his hands on the upper part of the ladder; the power

+4 erefore, is necessarily placed nearer the fulcrum than the weight, for the hands are the power, the ground, the fulcrum, and the ladder, the weight, which, in this, as well as in the door, may be considered as collected in the centre of gravity of the ladder, about half way up it, and consequently beyond the point where the hands are applied.
 This kind of lever is employed in the structure of the human frame.
 In lifting a weight with the hand, the lower part of the arm becomes a lever of the third kind; the elbow is the fulcrum; the muscles which move the arm, the power; and as these are nearer to the elbow. than the hand is, it is necessary that their power should exceed the weight to be raised.
 It is of more consequence that we should be able to move our limbs nimbly, than that we should be able to overcome great resistance; for it is comparatively seldom that we meet with great obstacles, and when we do, they can be overcome by art.